 - Certificate of Achievement (COA): Multimedia Technician - Digital Media

 More so than any other time in history, computers play a vital and essential role in our daily lives, both personally and professionally.
 Solid computer skills are a necessity, not a luxury – combining computer skills, good communication and business knowledge will make you an extremely valuable asset to almost any employer, and ensure your chances of advancing upward more quickly.

-Whether you are a novice first learning about computers or a seasoned veteran already well along in your career and simply looking for the opportunity to polish your existing skill set, Columbia College's Computer & Communications Technology department offers courses with concepts you can apply to your goals.
+Whether you are a novice first learning about computers or a seasoned veteran already well along in your career and simply looking for the opportunity to polish your existing skill set, Columbia College's Computer Programming and Information Systems department offers courses with concepts you can apply to your goals.

-The strength of Columbia's CCT program lies with our talented team of instructors, who combine effective teaching methods with years of combined business and industry experience.
+The strength of Columbia's Computer Programming and Information Systems program lies with our talented team of instructors, who combine effective teaching methods with years of combined business and industry experience.
 Our courses are based on real-life projects using industry standard applications, and through partnerships with the businesses in the community, we offer practical work experience at applicable job sites for our students.
-Included among the practical, job-applicable skills taught here are database management, financial spreadsheets, word processing, and multimedia presentations.
-In addition, time management, project management, and team-building techniques are strongly emphasized.

 - Note: Examples of student work in this course and Columbia College's Programming coursework in general can be found here.

 - Designed for computer science majors but open to all students.
 Emphasizes problem analysis skills and algorithm development.
 Software engineering skills will be developed for both procedural and object-oriented programming techniques.
 Programming language will be the currently preferred object-oriented language used by equivalent UC/CSU courses.
 Extensive programming projects demonstrating problem-solving and implementation skills will be assigned throughout the semester, including use of data types, conditions and Boolean logic, loops, recursion, arrays, functions, references, and file input/output.